DBGroup-SUSTech/GPU-Merkle-Patricia-Trie/README.md

 * gtest
 * golang
 ## Submodules
-Please download our modified go-ethereum and ycsb repo from [.gitmodules](./.gitmodules) before you start anything.
+We have two externel git submodules.
+One includes our modified go-ethereum implementation and experiments.
+Another includes our modified ycsb generator.
+They are forked from open-sourced branch.

-## Experiments
+For anonymity, we removed the `.gitmodules` and also make them anonymous.
+Please download [Geth](https://anonymous.4open.science/r/Accelerating-Merkle-Patricia-Trie-with-GPU-Geth/) and [YCSB](https://anonymous.4open.science/r/Accelerating-Merkle-Patricia-Trie-with-GPU-YCSB/) into current folder before you start to build.
 ### Data
 You can load the ycsb and wiki dataset by runing our script
 ```sh